iebopi/cubi_note/qt-5.6-notes/README.md

-# rootfs include QT 5.6.0  transplant
+# rootfs transplant

+Rootfs with QT 5.6.0